andrew henderson menu

 Using a tax-friendly second passport is a completely viable and legal way to become a zero-tax citizen – or at least to reduce your overall tax burden – but you’ll need to do the work and plan carefully for it to be a successful strategy.

-However, before you dive too deeply into the subject of tax-friendly second passports, you should make sure that you’re familiar with the general idea behind getting a second passport as well as some of the basic benefits of doing so.
+However, before you get too far into the subject of tax-friendly second passports, you should make sure that you’re familiar with the general idea behind getting a second passport, as well as some of the basic benefits of doing so.

 Tax-Friendly Second Passports Must Fit Your Goals

-When someone tells me that they want to get a tax-friendly second passport, I always ask them how this fits in with their life goals and objectives.
+When someone tells us that they want to get a tax-friendly second passport, we always ask how this fits in with their life goals and objectives.

 This helps them see the bigger picture and avoid falling into one of two common traps.